 The alternative costs

 Now let’s look at my costs if I had to use alternative methods of transport.
+So if I went ahead and sold my car.
 There are two options; firstly without making any routine changes and secondly with some minor changes.

 Costs with no routine changes

 Sticking to my exact routing of driving into the city every morning for yoga and then going home to shower and get ready for work, and then going to work; alternative transport would be expensive.
 I would probably need to use Uber (or similar ride-share) all over in order to stick to my schedule and that would cost an estimated R174 per week day and give or take R400 each weekend.
 So roughly speaking it would equate to just over R5,000 which is a lot more than my current costs!

 It’s obvious that my routine would need to change!

 I could get a lift with my partner to yoga each morning shower there and travel home with him.
 This is slightly inconvenient as he practices for approximately half an hour longer than me and I would need to wait around for him.
 Then, after getting home I could catch a taxi (a minibus taxi) to work for R12 one-way.
 I would however get to work at least half an hour later than usual and would need to work a bit later too.
 And no popping in to shops after work or quickly running errands.

 Other changes after selling my car would be to either use taxi’s over the weekend or simply plan my day around Nathan and the availability of his car.